Feedback #5990

 History

-#1 Updated by sal_vager almost 9 years ago
+#1 Updated by sal_vager about 9 years ago

 Nevermind, going to test this some more.

-#2 Updated by psycho_zs almost 9 years ago
+#2 Updated by psycho_zs about 9 years ago

 Zip can not preserve full permissions, but it can at least preserve mode.